 In Germany, the federal states are responsible for surveillance of harmonised construction products.
 The market surveillance authorities of the federal states carry out spot checks on site – for example, in DIY stores, at building materials dealers' premises or at customs.
 This 'active market surveillance' is based on a market surveillance programme and annual implementing provisions.

-First, the market surveillance authorities of the federal states carry out a formal check to determine whether harmonised construction products
+First, the competent authorities of the federal states carry out a formal check to determine whether harmonised construction products

 - are marketed with a legally compliant declaration of performance and

 - bear the CE marking with correct and complete information.

-The competent authority also checks whether there is conflicting information in the declaration of performance, the CE marking and the accompanying documents, e.g. an instruction manual.
+The authority also checks whether there is conflicting information in the declaration of performance, the CE marking and the accompanying documents, e.g. an instruction manual.